-The Counseling and Mental Health Center (CMHC (http://cmhc.utexas.edu)), in the Division of Student Affairs, assists University of Texas at Austin students in coping effectively with aspects of their personal, social, and psychological welfare and growth so they may realize their full academic potential.
-CMHC programs address problems that can affect day-to-day living, respond to student crises, support student mental health, well-being and safety, and generally prepare the student to respond more effectively to the challenges of University life.
-The center also provides support to the University community by consulting with faculty, staff, and administrators and by responding to traumatic events affecting University students.
-CMHC services include short-term individual counseling, group counseling, walk-in and crisis line counseling, psychiatric evaluation and medication, if indicated, and prevention and education programs designed to support student safety, growth, and development.
+The Counseling and Mental Health Center (CMHC), in the Division of Student Affairs assists University of Texas at Austin students in coping effectively with aspects of their personal, social, and psychological well-being and growth, so they may realize their full academic potential.
+CMHC programs address problems that can affect day-to-day living; respond to student crises; support student mental health, well-being and safety; and generally prepare the student to respond more effectively to the challenges of university life.
+The center also provides support to the University community by consulting with faculty, staff, and administrators and by responding to traumatic events affecting university students.